 - Implement and adapt to advanced technologies at a pace best suited to them

 - Ensure that all employees are engaged and committed to working together to drive sustainable improvements.
-This people-led cultural shift from a siloed organization to an integrated, customer-focused organization will embed operational excellence into the company’s core
+This people-led cultural shift from a siloed organisation to an integrated, customer-focused organisation will embed operational excellence into the company’s core

 - Weather economic volatility.
 Built-in agility, enhanced by advanced tools and technologies that provide real-time intelligence for better decision-making, empowers them to keep up with customers’ rapidly changing demands.

-- React faster in identifying and capitalizing on relevant opportunities
+- React faster in identifying and capitalising on relevant opportunities

 Ultimately, improved operational efficiencies reduce costs and waste, boost productivity and increase revenue.
 An effective operational strategy is a cornerstone in enabling companies to achieve product, customer and commercial excellence.
-This is how today’s organizations are gaining real competitive advantage and effectively optimizing their profitability and bottom line.
+This is how today’s organisations are gaining real competitive advantage and effectively optimising their profitability and bottom line.